kixlab/kixlab.github.io/README.md

 # kixlab.github.io

-How to add NEW MEMBERS
+How to change NEW MEMBERS
 ----------------------
+> Add new member

-* Go to _config.yml
+  1. Go to _config.yml
-* Find "members"
+  2. Find "members"
-* Edit or Add what you want
+  3. Edit or Add what you want
+  4. You can add your name, email, home page